Purpose of this article

 - Open Meters & Consumption

-- Click a meter to open details
+- Click a meter to open its details

 - Find the field